kevinrodbe/library/content/03-content-negotiation.md

 > URIs should be opaque to consumers.
 Only the issuer of the URI knows how to interpret and map it to a resource.
 Using extensions such as .xml, .html, or .json is a historical convention that stems from the time when web servers simply mapped URIs directly to files.
 (Excerpt From: Ian Robinson.
 “REST in Practice.” iBooks.)

+Instead of using the URI for content negotiation, we should use request Headers.

 So far, when we talked about the HTTP protocol we talked about two things: URIs and actions, or HTTP verbs.
 Turns out we can also exchange information through **Headers**.

 > Using content negotiation, consumers can negotiate for specific representation formats from a service.
 They do so by populating the HTTP Accept request header with a list of media types they’re prepared to process.
 (Excerpt From: Ian Robinson.
 “REST in Practice.” iBooks.)